Freestyle swimming

-The first Olympics held open water swimming events, but after a few Olympics, closed water swimming was introduced.
+The first Olympics held open water swimming events, but after a few Olympic Games, closed water swimming was introduced.
 The front crawl or freestyle was the first event that was introduced.

 Technique

 Freestyle swimming implies the use of legs and arms for competitive swimming, except in the case of the individual medley or medley relay events.
 The front crawl is most commonly chosen by swimmers, as this provides the greatest speed.
 During a race, the competitor circles the arms forward in alternation, kicking the feet up and down (flutter kick).
 Individual freestyle events can also be swum using one of the officially regulated strokes (breaststroke, butterfly, or backstroke).
 For the freestyle part of medley swimming competitions, however, one cannot use breaststroke, butterfly, or backstroke.
 Front crawl is based on the Trudgen that was improved by Richmond Cavill from Sydney, Australia.
 Cavill developed the stroke by observing a young boy from the Solomon Islands, Alick Wickham.
 Cavill and his brothers spread the Australian crawl to England, New Zealand and America, creating the freestyle used worldwide today.
 During the Olympic Games, front crawl is swum almost exclusively during freestyle.
-Some of the few rules state that swimmers must touch the end of the pool during each length and cannot push off the bottom, hang on the wall, or pull on the lane lines during the course of the race.
+Some of the few rules state that swimmers must touch the end of the pool during each length, cannot push off the bottom in the direction of the race, and cannot pull on the lane lines during the course of the race.
 However, other than this any form or variation of strokes is considered legal with the race.
 As with all competitive events, false starts can lead to disqualification of the swimmer.

 New developments in the sport

 Times have consistently dropped over the years due to better training techniques and to new developments in the sport.

-In the first four Olympics, swimming competitions were not held in pools, but in open water (1896 – the Mediterranean, 1900 – the Seine river, 1904 – an artificial lake, 1906 – the Mediterranean).
+In the first four Olympics, swimming competitions were not held in pools, but in open water (1896 – the Bay of Zea, 1900 – the Seine river, 1904 – an artificial lake in Forest Park, 1906 – Neo Faliro).
 The 1904 Olympics freestyle race was the only one ever measured at 100 yards, instead of the usual 100 meters.
 A 100-meter pool was built for the 1908 Olympics and sat in the center of the main stadium's track and field oval.
 The 1912 Olympics, held in the Stockholm harbor, marked the beginning of electronic timing.

 Male swimmers wore full body suits up until the 1940s, which caused more drag in the water than their modern swimwear counterparts.
 Also, over the years, some design considerations have reduced swimming resistance, making the pool faster, namely: proper pool depth, elimination of currents, increased lane width, energy-absorbing racing lane lines and gutters, and the use of other innovative hydraulic, acoustic, and illumination designs.